 As any retired grandfather with a toolbox knows, living in an older home can often mean substituting Sunday football for weekend fix-ups.
 Seldom will the seasons change without a new issue springing up – a new floorboard creak here, a leaky faucet there; the house can be a handyman’s paradise.

 For that reason, Certified Home Inspections takes extra precautions when inspecting homes twenty years old or older.
-Since our inception in 2003, we’ve inspected hundreds of historic homes and building in the Northwest Indiana.
-Though more time is allotted for an “older home inspection”, the extra steps are absolutely crucial to ensure your historic home is a comfortable dream-house, and not a weekend construction hobby.
+Since our inception in 2003, we’ve inspected hundreds of historic homes & buildings in Northwest Indiana.
+Though more time is allotted for an “older home inspection”, the extra steps are absolutely crucial to ensure your historic home is a comfortable dream house, and not a weekend construction hobby.

 Here are some of the areas our team of professionals carefully spends extra time reviewing during an older home inspection: